-A CPO should be responsible for your company’s compliance with the law and protection of personal information.
+A CPO should be responsible for your company’s compliance with the law and the protection of personal information.
 If your company operates globally, you need a CPO (or data protection officer) to act in line with other regulations such as GDPR anyway.
 That person will also guide you through the Canadian privacy regulation landscape.

 The next step would be to rethink your analytics choices.
 Do you want to collect personal information about your customers or gather de-identified statistics?

 Let’s take the example of Google Analytics.
 The platform forbids you from storing personally identifiable information (PII) on its servers.
-But at the same time, it collects cookie IDs, advertising IDs, IP addresses and other end user identifiers that are considered personal information under PIPEDA and the upcoming CPPA.
+But at the same time, it collects cookie IDs, advertising IDs, IP addresses and other end user identifiers considered personal information under PIPEDA and the upcoming CPPA.